 It seems like the same ship to me but what do I know?
 We are ordered to proceed to the frontier known as the armistice line.
 The border between mankind of the colonies in our creations that went to war against us 40 years ago.

-In my 25 year career in the colonial fleet this border has always been quiet.
+In my 25 year career in the Colonial fleet, this border has always been quiet.
 We have not had as much as a blip on our sensors in all the years that I served in the colonial fleet.
 The Cylons, robots we created to serve us that came to rebel against us and try to exterminate us.
 Many in the Admiralty have wondered what is going on beyond the border.
-The current commander of the Battlestar Galactica was transferred from the Valkyrie after an rumored mission very close if not beyond that border.
+The current commander of the Battlestar Galactica was transferred from the Valkyrie after a rumored mission very close if not beyond that border.
 The mission went bad in the pilot was lost.

 William Adama, the final officer who deserves the rank of the Admiral as much as I do now commands a museum.
 Before there was the Galactica, the fleet Battle Star Museum was old Solaria.
 For 15 years that old ship from the Jupiter class has been a museum commanded by my old friend retired commander Jesse Green.